PennLINC/simbids/docs/installation.rst

 Installation
 ############

-*fMRIPost-template* should be installed using container technologies.
+*SimBIDS* should be installed using container technologies.

 .. code-block:: bash
-  docker pull nipreps/fmripost-template:main
+  docker pull nipreps/simbids:main

 ************************************************
 Containerized execution (Docker and Singularity)
 ************************************************

-*fMRIPost-template* is a *NiPreps* application, and therefore follows some overarching principles of containerized execution drawn from the BIDS-Apps protocols.
+*SimBIDS* is a *NiPreps* application, and therefore follows some overarching principles of containerized execution drawn from the BIDS-Apps protocols.
 For detailed information of containerized execution of *NiPreps*, please visit the corresponding `Docker <https://www.nipreps.org/apps/docker/>`__